Couchers-org/couchers/app/backend/templates/account_deletion_confirmation.md

 {% endif %}

-Please keep in mind that your account will be deleted approximately 48 hours after you click this link.

 If you did not make this request, please contact us by emailing {% if html %}<a href="mailto:support@couchers.org">support@couchers.org</a>{% else %}<support@couchers.org>{% endif %} so we can sort this out as soon as possible!